AikidoSec/firewall-node/docs/generic-middleware.md

       if (result.type === "ratelimited") {
         let message = "You are rate limited by Zen.";
         if (result.trigger === "ip" && result.ip) {

-          message += ` (Your IP: ${result.ip})`;
+          // Please note that outputting user input is always a security risk.
+Make sure to escape it properly. message += ` (Your IP: ${result.ip})`;
         }